 Mobile solutions compile all of the documents necessary for maintenance – including data sheets, reports and operating instructions – and support a range of different formats and industry standards.
 This means that maintenance technicians can always receive the most up-to-date information about their assignments at a glance and can edit and document them directly while on the go using a tablet or smartphone on site.
 This mobile solution also significantly streamlines documentation for inspections, increasing process quality.

 Solutions like this for technical documentation have already been tested in aviation, which has security standards of a similar level to those in the wind energy sector.
-In aviation, the content management system EFOM (Electronic Flight Operations Manuals) by Lufthansa Industry Solutions collates a range of different documents and information for staff, who can use the app to edit them right away.
-Flight crews, ground staff and MRO operations (maintenance, repair and overhaul) that use the mobile solution DocSurf have the right information available on their smartphones or tablets around the clock.
+In aviation, the interactive flight operations documentation solution Volabase by Lufthansa Industry Solutions collates a range of different documents and information for flight crews and ground staff.
+Cockpit crews have the right information available on their smartphones or tablets around the clock thanks to the integrated flight folder (iFF).

 4. Augmented reality systems simplify workflows